onaio/onadata/README.rst

 ------------

-If you would like to contribute code please read `Contributing Code to Formhub <https://github.com/modilabs/formhub/wiki/Contributing-Code-to-Formhub>`_.
+If you would like to contribute code please read `Contributing Code to Ona Data <https://github.com/onaio/onadata/wiki/Contributing-Code-to-OnaData>`_.

 Code Structure
 --------------